Probate Q&A Series

 Step 1: Determine the Need for Administration

 Not all estates require formal probate.
-You may skip formal administration if the estate’s assets total less than $20,000 and there is no real property.
+You may skip formal administration if the estate qualifies for collection by affidavit under North Carolina law and there is no real property.
 See N.C.
-Gen. Stat. § 28A-4-1.
-If the estate exceeds those limits or includes land, you must open an intestate estate.
+Gen. Stat. § 28A-25-1.
+If the estate does not qualify for that procedure or includes land, you must open an intestate estate.

 Step 2: Identify Who Can Serve as Personal Representative